curl/curl/docs/FEATURES.md

  - via HTTP proxy, HTTPS proxy or SOCKS proxy
  - all operations can be tunneled through proxy
  - customizable to retrieve file modification date
- - no dir depth limit
+ - no directory depth limit

 ## FTPS (1)